"You never change things by fighting the existing reality. To change something, build a new model that makes the existing model obsolete."

 The Values, Rules, Knowledge framework shows us how values influence our decisions and actions.

-Below is a summary of a number of values models that we have found with links for you to explore.
+Below is a summary of a number of values models to help you better understand this esoteric concept with links for you to explore.

 The Theory of Basic Human Values